Bipedalism: Savanna-based theory

 Others state hominines had already achieved the bipedal adaptation that was used in the savanna.
 The fossil evidence reveals that early bipedal hominins were still adapted to climbing trees at the time they were also walking upright.
 It is possible that bipedalism evolved in the trees, and was later applied to the savanna as a vestigial trait.
 Humans and orangutans are both unique to a bipedal reactive adaptation when climbing on thin branches, in which they have increased hip and knee extension in relation to the diameter of the branch, which can increase an arboreal feeding range and can be attributed to a convergent evolution of bipedalism evolving in arboreal environments.
 Hominine fossils found in dry grassland environments led anthropologists to believe hominines lived, slept, walked upright, and died only in those environments because no hominine fossils were found in forested areas.
 However, fossilization is a rare occurrence—the conditions must be just right in order for an organism that dies to become fossilized for somebody to find later, which is also a rare occurrence.
 The fact that no hominine fossils were found in forests does not ultimately lead to the conclusion that no hominines ever died there.
 The convenience of the savanna-based theory caused this point to be overlooked for over a hundred years.

 Some of the fossils found actually showed that there was still an adaptation to arboreal life.
 For example, Lucy, the famous Australopithecus afarensis, found in Hadar in Ethiopia, which may have been forested at the time of Lucy's death, had curved fingers that would still give her the ability to grasp tree branches, but she walked bipedally.
-"Little Foot", a nearly-complete specimen of Australopithecus africanus, has a divergent big toe as well as the ankle strength to walk upright.
-"Little Foot" could grasp things using his feet like an ape, perhaps tree branches, and he was bipedal.
+"Little Foot", a nearly-complete Australopithecus, has a divergent big toe as well as the ankle strength to walk upright.
+"Little Foot" could grasp things using her feet like an ape, perhaps tree branches, and she was bipedal.
 Ancient pollen found in the soil in the locations in which these fossils were found suggest that the area used to be much more wet and covered in thick vegetation and has only recently become the arid desert it is now.

-Traveling efficiency hypothesis
+Travelling efficiency hypothesis

 An alternative explanation is that the mixture of savanna and scattered forests increased terrestrial travel by proto-humans between clusters of trees, and bipedalism offered greater efficiency for long-distance travel between these clusters than quadrupedalism.
 In an experiment monitoring chimpanzee metabolic rate via oxygen consumption, it was found that the quadrupedal and bipedal energy costs were very similar, implying that this transition in early ape-like ancestors would not have been very difficult or energetically costing.
 This increased travel efficiency is likely to have been selected for as it assisted foraging across widely dispersed resources.